Bunkers Filled with Temporary Water

 Model Local Rule F-16

-“The flooded on [insert location of bunker; for example, left of 5th green] is in the .
-It is not treated as a during the round.
+“The flooded bunker on [insert location of bunker; for example, left of 5th green] is ground under repair in the general area.
+It is not treated as a bunker during the round.

-If the player’s ball lies in or touches this Rule 16.1b . or the interferes with the player’s or area of intended swing, the player may take free relief under
+If the player’s ball lies in or touches this ground under repair or the ground under repair interferes with the player’s stance or area of intended swing, the player may take free relief under Rule 16.1b .

-All other on the , whether they contain or not, are still for all purposes under the Rules.
+All other bunkers on the course, whether they contain temporary water or not, are still bunkers for all purposes under the Rules.

-Penalty for Playing Ball from a Wrong Place in Breach of Local Rule: Rule 14.7a.“ Under
+Penalty for Playing Ball from a Wrong Place in Breach of Local Rule: General Penalty Under Rule 14.7a.“

 Should a Committee not adopt this Local Rule, when necessary, then Rule 16.1c must apply, which can lead to some confusion when a bunker is flooded.